cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("GPRMortality")` estimate Bayesian statistical models for estimating child and adult mortality rates which its data likelihood is mortality rates from different data sources such as: Death Registration System, Censuses or surveys.
+- `r pkg("IBMPopSim")` allows the efficient simulation of a wide class Individual Based Models where individuals are marked by their date of birth and a set of (discrete or continuous) characteristics.

 ## [Survival analysis and portfolio experience:]{#PtfExperience}